oroinc/documentation/user/back-office/dashboards/widgets/ecommerce-statistics.rst

 Ecommerce Statistics
 --------------------

+.. hint:: This widget is deprecated since OroCommerce v4.1.6.
+To check which application version you are running, see the :ref:`system Information <system-information>`.

 The Ecommerce Statistics widget displays a set of metrics that indicate performance of your Magento channels

 .. note:: Please keep in mind that this widget is only available in OroCRM.